smasongarrison/D3mirt/README.md

 singular trait only.
 In contrast, an item is *within-multidimensional* if its item vector arrow is oriented at $45°$ in relation to the axes in the model.
 Such an item describes both traits in the model equally well.
-The same criteria is extended to the three-dimensional case.
+The same criteria are extended to the three-dimensional case.

 The DMIRT approach uses two types of item models, dependent on item type.
-If dichotomous items are used, the analysis is based on the two-parameter logistic model (2PL).
-If polytmous items are used, the analysis is based on the two-parameter graded response model (GRM;
+If dichotomous items are used, the analysis is based on the multidimensional two-parameter logistic model (M2PL).
+If polytomous items are used, the analysis is based on the multidimensional two-parameter graded response model (MGRM; Muraki & Carlson, 1995).
-Samejima, 1969).
 The method is therefore limited to items that fit these item models.

-The estimation process begins by first extracting two-parameters multidimensional equivalents to the discrimination $a$ and difficulty parameters $d$.
-The former becomes the multidimensional discrimination ($MDISC$) parameter and the latter the multidimensional difficulty ($MDIFF$) parameter.
+The estimation process begins by first fitting and extracting the discrimination $a$ and difficulty parameters $d$ from a compensatory model.
+Next, the DMIRT estimation uses the former to compute the multidimensional discrimination ($MDISC$) parameter and the multidimensional difficulty ($MDIFF$) parameter that are used to locate the items in a vector space.

 The $MDIFF$ is interpreted similarly as the difficulty parameter in the unidimensional model, i.e., it shows the level of ability that is required for a higher or correct response.
-Note, if polytomous items are used, such as Likert items, the items in question will be represented by multiple vector arrows (one for each response function) and the $MDIFF$ will, therefore, show the multidimensional range of difficulty for an item as located in a multidimensional latent trait space.
+Note, if polytomous items are used, such as Likert items, the items will be represented by multiple vector arrows (one for each response function).
+The $MDIFF$ will, in such a case, show the multidimensional range of difficulty for an item as located in a multidimensional latent trait space.

 The $MDISC$ shows the highest level of discrimination an item can achieve in the multidimensional model.
+It is, therefore, a global item characteristic under the assumption of a multidimensional latent space.
-In addition, the $MDISC$ score is also visualized in the graphical output by scaling the length of the vector arrows representing the item response functions.
+In addition, the $MDISC$ score is visualized in the graphical output by scaling the length of the vector arrows representing the item response functions, such that longer arrows indicate higher discrimination (and vice versa).

-The `D3mirt` can also perform analysis of psychological constructs.
+A novel theoretical contribution to DMIRT is the use of constructs in the `D3mirt` functions.
 Constructs, in this context, refer to the assumption that a subset of items can measure a higher-order latent variable.
-If constructs are used, the output will include reporting of the directional discrimination ($DDISC$) parameter that shows how well the items discriminate under the assumption that they measure one of the constructs used in the analysis.
-Importantly, while the $MDISC$ represents the maximum level of discrimination in the model, the $DDISC$ represents the local discrimination that makes it possible to compare item discrimination in a specific direction set by the constructs.
+More specifically, if constructs are used, the output will include reporting of the directional discrimination ($DDISC$) parameter that shows how well the items discriminate under the assumption that they measure one of the constructs used in the analysis.
+That is, while the $MDISC$ represents the maximum level of discrimination in the model, the $DDISC$ represents the local discrimination that makes it possible to compare item discrimination in a specific direction set by the constructs.
+Constructs are visually represented with construct vector arrows scaled to an arbitrary length.

 # Overview